bowltd/SDK-Tutorials/README.md

 # BOW SDK Tutorials Repository

 Welcome to the BOW SDK Tutorials repository.
 This repository contains tutorial projects demonstrating the use of the BOW SDK across various programming languages and operating systems.
-The tutorials cover a range of topics, from setting up dependencies to developing vision applications with the BOW SDK.
+The tutorials cover an ever-increasing range of topics.

 ## Repository Structure

 The repository is organized into different steps, each focusing on a specific aspect of using the BOW SDK:

-- `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies.
+- `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies needed for the tutorials.
-- `Step_1_Vision`: Sample applications demonstrating vision-related functionalities using the BOW SDK.
+- `Step_1_Vision`: Sample applications demonstrating sampling and visualisation of images coming from Vision Modality.

 ## Getting Started